h1kumar/Cerebras_Deep_Learning_Challenge/README.md

 #### Functionality Implemented:

-a) Variable No. of Hidden layers/Hidden units per layer The number of hidden layers and hidden units in each layer are controlled by the parameter "layers_dims".
+a) Variable No. of Hidden layers/Hidden units per layer:

+The number of hidden layers and hidden units in each layer are controlled by the parameter "layers_dims".
 Currently layers_dims is set to [784,64,10].
 The implemented code provides support to accommodate any number of hidden layers.